Chicago area antenna viewers need to rescan Oct. 18

-Everything is typically handled without viewers knowledge, and they don’t even see a “jump” to 44 on any set top boxes or similar gear.
+Everything is typically handled without viewers’ knowledge, and they don’t even see a “jump” to 44.

-By this point, cable and satellite viewers were already fairly familiar with the concept that “NBC 5” didn’t necessarily mean the network was on Channel 5 because, depending on the cable provider, the numbers didn’t match.
+By this point, cable and satellite viewers were already fairly familiar with the concept that, for example, “NBC 5” didn’t necessarily mean the network was on Channel 5 because, depending on the cable provider, the numbers didn’t match.

 Some providers attempted to keep, for example, the last digit the same, but in Chicago, even Xfinity (which is owned by NBCUniversal parent Comcast), has NBC 5’s HD feed on Channel 188.

-One advantage of the digital conversion was that TV waves could now carry more “data” (in the case of TV stations audio and video) — which meant higher quality pictures as well as the opportunity for so-called “subchannels.”
+One advantage of the digital conversion was that TV waves could now carry more “data” (in this case, TV audio and video) — which meant higher quality pictures as well as the opportunity for so-called “subchannels.”

 For example, WMAQ in Chicago, which is known as Channel 5 but actually airs on Channel 29, airs the NBC network on its “main” channel — what it calls 5.1 (but is really 29.1).